terricain/actions-cache-server/ARCHITECTURE.md

 5. `PATCH SOMEHASH/_apis/artifactcache/caches/CACHEID` with a zstandard compressed directory archive
 6. `POST SOMEHASH/_apis/artifactcache/caches/CACHEID` with the filesize JSON to mark the cache as finished

+One of the main gotchas here is that the PATCH request can upload multiple chunks if the zstandard archive is greater than the chunk size.
+The Content-Range header provides info on what byte range the uploaded chunk corresponds to.
+There becomes a problem of that chunks can be uploaded in parallel and you might receive a later chunk before the first etc... so games must be played when uploading the data to whatever storage backend to ensure you can have a complete file in the end.
+See the [backend notes](#backend-notes) for more info on how this is done.

 ## GitHub Actions Cache API